Landlord Insurance Salem Oregon: What Property Owners Need (2026)

 One More Thing Salem Landlords Should Know

-But this doesn’t replace your landlord policy.
-In fact, they do different jobs.
+However, this doesn’t replace your landlord policy.
+In fact, the two do completely different jobs.
 Your policy protects the building and covers your liability.
 Their renters insurance covers their belongings and their liability.

-So the two work together.
+So the two policies work together.
 They don’t overlap.
 Smart Salem landlords carry their own coverage and require their tenants to carry theirs.
 Together, those two policies close most of the gaps.

 Talk to a Salem Agent Who Knows Rental Properties